Jordan Grand Prix: Honda Civic Jordan

 To commemorate the team's successful 1999 campaign powered by Mugen-Honda engines, Honda sold 500 limited edition Honda Civic models called Civic Jordan in the United Kingdom.
 Based on the EK4 VTi-S hatchback model, the cars were painted Sunlight Yellow and featured yellow-and-black leather interior, Jordan decals on the sides and rear of the car as well as stitched into the seats and floor carpets, and body kit partially based on the Japanese Type-R model.
 Apart from a signed Eddie Jordan plaque on the cars' centre console, the team had no involvement on the development on the car, which performed otherwise similar to a standard VTi model.

 Books

-A number of books have been published that gave an insight into Jordan Grand Prix.
-The most in-depth was the 1994 book Race Without End.
-Written by F1 veteran Maurice Hamilton, it tells the story of Jordan Grand Prix's 1993 season.
+Several books have been published that provided a comprehensive understanding of Jordan Grand Prix.
+The most comprehensive was the 1994 book Race Without End.
+Authored by Maurice Hamilton, a seasoned Formula 1 professional, this book chronicles the events and experiences of Jordan Grand Prix during the 1993 season.